filiperomero2/ViralUnity/README.md

 ViralUnit was designed to be as simple as possible, with the objective of making users go from raw reads to processed consensus genome sequences for entire batches of samples with a single command line.
 The script may take four positional arguments, being only the first two strictly required:

-    1 - The path for samples' root directory;
+    1 - The path for samples root directory;
     2 - The path for a reference genome in fasta format;
     3 - the minimum sequencing depth necessary to incorporate a base into the consensus sequence (default: 100);
     4 - the number of threads available for processing (default: 1).